govuk-one-login/di-lead-observable-notebook/README.md

 # DI Lead Dev Observable Notebook

-This is an [Observable Framework](https://observablehq.com/framework) project.
+This is an [Observable Framework](https://observablehq.com/framework) project to help Lead Developers in the DI program better survey their estate.
 To start the local preview server, run:

 ```
 npm run dev